 In economics, a J Curve refers to a change in the country’s balance of trade, often following a currency devaluation or depreciation.
 A weak currency means that imports will be costly, while it will be more profitable to export commodities.
 The imbalance leads to a fall in the current account, hence a smaller surplus or a bigger deficit.

 Immediately after the devaluation of a currency, there will be a lag in changing the consumption of imports.
 The demand for expensive imports and the demand for cheaper exports will be unchanged in the short run, as consumers look for cheaper alternatives.

-The long-term implication of currency devaluation or depreciation is that local consumers will switch to comparable locally-produced products.
+The long-term implication of currency devaluation or depreciation is that local consumers will switch to comparably cheaper locally-produced products.
 Also, foreign traders will purchase more products that are being exported to their country.
 The products exported to their country are relatively cheaper due to the weakened currency value.
 At this stage, the country experiences the desired outcome of improving the current account balance.
-The J Curve forms when the country’s currency appreciates and the value of exports becomes more expensive than the value of imports.
+The J Curve forms when the country’s currency depreciates and the value of exports becomes less expensive than the value of imports.